red squirrel in green forest

 Personally, why is the environment/community development important to you?

-"For the past 25 years, I’ve been working with clients to help consider their social, environmental and ethical concerns that applies to their money.
+"For over 30 years, I’ve been working with clients to help consider their social, environmental and ethical concerns that applies to their money.
 Part of that includes investing in local community projects such as renewable energy projects.
 I’m a socially responsible investor and I support my clients in choosing high-quality investments that align with their values."

 Why do you value a partnership with the Ecology Action Centre?